LeiRui/lts-exp/README.md

 2. Enter the folder at `HOME_PATH`, and run experiments using `nohup ./run-HouseTwenty_TEST-ablation-exp.sh 2>&1 &`.
 The running logs are saved in nohup.out, which can be checked by the command: `tail nohup.out`.

 3. When the experiment script finishes running ("ALL FINISHED!" appears in nohup.out), the corresponding experimental results are in `HOME_PATH/res-HouseTwenty_TEST-ablation.csv`.
+In the result csv, counting from 1, the 3~7 columns are the results of MinMax, the 8~12 columns are the results of M4, the 13~17 columns are the results of LTTB, the 18~22 columns are the results of MinMaxLTTB, the 23~27 columns are the results of ILTS1, the 28~32 columns are the results of ILTS2, the 33~37 columns are the results of ILTS3, the 43~47 columns are the results of ILTS4.

 ## 4. Overhead Evaluation